Skip to main content

 Clinical Features

 Most breast cancers in men present with a retroareolar mass.
-Other signs include the following:
+Other signs include:

 • Nipple retraction.